Tony Hawk: Shred

 Tony Hawk: Shred is a 2010 peripheral-based, motion-controlled skateboarding video game.
 It is part of the Tony Hawk's series and the sequel to Tony Hawk: Ride.

 Shred introduces a snowboarding mode to the series as well as Avatar and Mii support on the Xbox 360 and Wii versions respectively.
 A "surfing" mode was worked on for the game, but was soon scrapped due to funds and short amount of time to work on it.

+On May 8th 2025, YouTuber Blaster Goblin accidentally became the Speedrun World record holder for Tony Hawk: Shred with a time of 01:49:25.

 Reception and hiatus

 The initial price for the game was $120 for a bundle including the skateboard controller and approximately $50 for the stand-alone game.
 During its first week on sale in the United States, the game sold 3,000 copies; combined with the mixed to negative reception, the Tony Hawk franchise was put on hold until Tony Hawk's Pro Skater HD was released in 2012.